 National Park Service policies incorporate cultural resource stewardship requirements into the management standards for wilderness areas.
-The policies reflect the requirements of the wilderness Act, as well as specific legislation regarding cultural resource protection such as the National Historic Preservation Act and the Archeological Resources Protection Act.
-In accordance with National Park Service Management Policies 2001 (6.3.8), "Cultural resources that have been included within wilderness will be protected and maintained according to the pertinent laws and policies governing cultural resources, using management methods that are consistent with the preservation of wilderness character and values."
+The policies reflect the requirements of the Wilderness Act, as well as specific legislation regarding cultural resource protection such as the National Historic Preservation Act and the Archeological Resources Protection Act.
+In accordance with National Park Service Management Policies 2006 (6.3.8), laws pertaining to historic preservation remain applicable within wilderness but must generally be administered to preserve the area's wilderness character (16 USC 1133(a)(3)).
+Cultural resources that have been included within wilderness will be protected and maintained according to the pertinent laws and policies governing cultural resources, using management methods that are consistent with the preservation of wilderness character and values.

 The 1974 environmental impact statement prepared for the establishment of wilderness within Olympic National Park affirmed that existing historic properties in the park (and those designated in the future) would not be adversely affected by wilderness designation.
 Cultural resources are located in designated wilderness, including historic structures (trailside shelters, ranger stations, cabins), cultural landscapes, and archeological sites.
-In a comprehensive wilderness management plan that will follow this general management plan, the park would continue a policy that existing and potential national register properties would not be adversely affected by the wilderness designation.
+In a comprehensive wilderness management plan that will follow this general management plan, the park would continue a policy that existing and eligible national register properties would not be adversely affected be protected and maintained according to the pertinent laws and policies governing cultural resources using management methods that are consistent with the preservation of wilderness character and values. by the wilderness designation.
+Laws pertaining to historic preservation remain applicable within wilderness but must generally be administered to preserve the area's wilderness character.
+16 USC 1133(a)(3)